Accessory superior acetabular notches

 Features consistent of accessory superior acetabular notches.

-These notches are normal variants of the acetabulum, that can also be seen on radiographs and do not infrequently lead to confusion, especially in younger patients.
+These notches are normal variants of the acetabulum, that can also be seen on radiographs and not infrequently lead to confusion, especially in radiographic studies of younger patients.

 - Johnstone WH, Keats TE, Lee ME.
 The anatomic basis for the superior acetabular roof notch "superior acetabular notch".
 Skeletal Radiol.
 1982;8 (1): 25-7. - Pubmed citation